-When you see the color black, what do you think of?
+When you see the colour black, what do you think of?
 Death?
 Funerals?
 Johnny Cash?
 The answer depends, in part, on where you’re from.
-And that means the colors you use on your website and in your advertisements can affect the message your international audience receives, in ways you might not intend.
+And that means the colours you use on your website and in your advertisements can affect the message your international audience receives, in ways you might not intend.

-How well does your business color scheme translate?
-Find out with our international marketing cheat sheet to color meanings around the world:
+How well does your business colour scheme translate?
+Find out with our international marketing cheat sheet to colour meanings around the world:

-It’s the color of blood, the color of wine, and the color of rubies.
+It’s the colour of blood, the colour of wine, and the colour of rubies.
 In any culture, red is an attention-getter, and there’s probably a reason for that.
 According to the BBC, “Wearing red can change your physiology and balance of hormones and alter your performance in a football match.”

 But what kind of attention will red attract for your business?
 That depends in part on where you’re marketing.

 - Western Cultures (The US and Western Europe): Love, passion, and danger.
-Red is a youthful, energetic color.
+Red is a youthful, energetic colour.